sourceduty/Problem_Solved/README.md

 > Alex: "*Change is developed with problems that must be solved.*"

-> "*There is a lot of 'Problem Solver' custom GPTs so I made 'Problem Soled'.*"
+> "*There is a lot of 'Problem Solver' custom GPTs so I made 'Problem Solved'.*"

 #
 ### Related Links